svesavov/SnsMsSqlPsModule/README.md

 "@

-# Runs the SQL query against the specified DataBase on the specified server and instance under the security context of the currently logged on user
+# Runs the SQL query against the specified DataBase under the security context of the currently logged on user
 # Creates table "TestTable"
 Invoke-SnsMsSqlQuery `
 	-Computer "$($DBServer)" `